Shiplake College

 Shiplake College is a private boarding and day school in Shiplake, by the River Thames, just outside Henley-on-Thames, England.
-The school, with 520 pupils, takes boys from 11–18 and girls from 16–18.
-From September 2023 girls will join Year 7 as the school transitions to become fully co-educational by 2027.
+The school, with 540 pupils, takes girls and boys from 11–18.
+Originally boys-only, a co-educational Sixth Form was formed in 1998 and in 2023 girls started joining in Year 7, as the school became fully co-educational.

 History

 Shiplake College was founded in 1959 by Alexander and Eunice Everett.
 The land on which the school now stands was bought by Robert Harrison in 1888 and the original buildings date from 1890.
 The main building, which houses Skipwith House and the Great Hall, was built as a private residence for the Harrison family.
-The house was sold in 1925 and was at first a private home to Edward Goulding, 1st Baron Wargrave and then a prep school, before being sold to the BBC in 1941.
+The house was sold in 1925 and was at first a private home to Edward Goulding, 1st Baron Wargrave, and then a prep school, before being sold to the BBC in 1941.
 Initially the BBC used Shiplake Court as a storage facility until in 1943 the BBC Monitoring Service moved to Caversham and the house became a hostel for BBC staff.
 The BBC closed the hostel in 1953 and the house remained largely unused until the arrival of the Everetts in 1958.

 The College now stands in 45 acres of land on the banks of the Thames.
 In late 1958 the Everetts purchased Shiplake Court with the intention of founding a school, which duly opened as Shiplake Court on 1 May 1959.
 In 1963 John Eggar, a Derbyshire cricketer who had been a housemaster at Repton School, became headmaster and in 1964 renamed the school Shiplake College.
 By the time he retired in 1979, numbers had increased to 300.

-Girls aged 16–18 were introduced from 1998, forming a co-educational Sixth Form.

-Houses

-The pupils are allocated into one of eight houses with boys becoming members of either Orchard or Skipwith (if they are day boys) or Burr, Everett or Welsh (if they are boarders).
-Girls are members of Gilson House, whilst Upper Sixth boys reside in College.
-Pupils in years 7 and 8 are members of the Lower School.